userver-framework/userver/scripts/docs/en/userver/deadline_propagation.md

 * Sets `server::request::TaskInheritedData::deadline`, which is then used in clients

-* If the deadline has expired by the time the user code of the handle is released, then:
+* If the deadline has expired by the time the handler returns, then:

     * the code `498 Deadline Expired` is returned;
-    * the body is `Deadline expired`;
+        * this code can be configured, see below;
-    * see monitoring below.
+    * the body is `Deadline expired`.

 * If by the time the request has been read to the end and the request has started to be processed, the deadline has already expired, then the user code is never called, and the handler responds as shown above